Cai Xukun: Philanthropy

+Controversies

-Lawsuits over contract dispute
+Contract dispute

 On February 10, 2017, Kun filed a lawsuit against his then-company, Shanghai Yihai Entertainment, for poor treatment and the right to terminate his contract.
-Yihai was allegedly in arrears and members of SWIN were said to have to pay for all expenses of their activities, including but not limited to, their albums and fan meetings without being reimbursed.
-Furthermore, Yihai demanded that each member sign a Debt Acknowledgment Letter for 1.1 million RMB (approximately US$165,000) to share the production costs for Season 2 of Super Idol.
-In addition, the boys had to sign an Amendment to their original contract within an hour of notice.
-This new document not only severely shrank the share of the artists' pay, but also extended the term of their contracts.
+Yihai was allegedly in arrears, and members of SWIN were said to have paid for all expenses of their activities, including their albums and fan meetings, without being reimbursed.
+Furthermore, Yihai demanded that each member sign a Debt Acknowledgment Letter for 1.1 million RMB (approximately US$165,000) to share the production costs for season 2 of Super Idol.
+In addition, the members had to sign an amendment to their original contract within an hour of notice.
+This new document decreased the share of the artists' pay and also extended the length of their contracts.

-Soon after the broadcast of Idol Producer, Yihai filed another case in March 2018, to countersue Kun for the breach of contract, asking that he pay the company 1.1 million RMB for liquidated damages and compensation for their losses.
-Meanwhile, Yihai demanded for Kun to continue to abide by the terms in the contract, allowing the former to be entitled to 70% of the income Kun earns from dramas, endorsements and variety shows.
+Soon after the broadcast of Idol Producer, Yihai filed another case in March 2018 to countersue Kun for the breach of contract, asking that he pay the company 1.1 million RMB for liquidated damages and compensation for their losses.
+They demanded that Kun continue to abide by the terms of the contract, allowing the former to be entitled to 70% of the income Kun earns from dramas, endorsements and variety shows.

-In October 2018, the Court of First Instance rendered a decision favoring Kun, prompting Yihai Entertainment to submit an appeal.
+In October 2018, the Court of First Instance rendered a decision favouring Kun, prompting Yihai to submit an appeal.
 In January 2019, a second trial was held.
 The court did not announce the verdict until February, with the final ruling issued on February 19, 2019. iQiyi released an exclusive report stating that the two-year dispute between Kun and Yihai has finally been settled, with Kun winning the case, hence being free from his contract.

-Controversy
+NBA meme

-On January 18, 2019, the NBA announced that Kun would be its first Chinese New Year greeting ambassador and released a holiday commercial featuring Kun as a basketball fan alongside three NBA star players.
-This led to subsequent rumors including a false claim that Kun was appointed an Ambassador of NBA, which some considered to be an insult to the sport.
-Parody videos based on an earlier dance and basketball clip from Kun's time in Idol Producer were circulated in response to said rumors; some included gore and violence.
-As many such videos were hosted on the Chinese video website Bilibili, Kun's Studio subsequently issued a legal notice to Bilibili to facilitate the possibility of legal recourse against the creators of videos, arguing that they amounted to harassment, defamation and/or an infringement of Kun's rights.
-However, the legal threat resulted in an escalation of the controversy; "to issue a legal notice" quickly became a popular Internet meme, even amongst those who were otherwise unfamiliar with Kun.
-Kun's fans experienced harassment both on and offline, to the point where Kun and his fans are sometimes used as an example of victims of cyberbullying.
+On January 18, 2019, the NBA announced that Kun would be their first Chinese New Year greeting ambassador and released a holiday commercial featuring him as a basketball fan alongside three NBA star players.
+False claims that Kun was appointed the Ambassador of the NBA led to parody videos of a basketball clip from Kun's introductory video on Idol Producer circulating in response.
+Kun's Studio subsequently issued a legal notice to facilitate the possibility of legal recourse against the creators of the videos, arguing that they amounted to harassment, defamation and an infringement of Kun's rights.
+In response to the statement, "to issue a legal notice" quickly became a popular internet meme on Chinese social media sites.